SaraKhild/spring-boot-aop/README.md

 ![](https://github.com/SaraKhild/spring-boot-aop/assets/67427643/f9c6f29c-407d-406f-956a-88c399eef8e1)

 ---

 <br>

-### • Query Results of Employee

 ##### :pencil2: `Pointcut that matches all repositories, services, and Web REST endpoints.
 Method is empty as this is just a Pointcut, the implementations are in the Before advices.
-Around that matches all methods service which logs when a method is entered and exited, and when throwing exception.`
+Around that matches all methods service which logs when a method is entered and exited.`

 ###### Code :computer: